henrysky/astroNN_stars_foundation/README.rst

     # request for information for them
     print(nn_model.request(["teff"]))

-Get an arbitrary Gaia XP spectra with source_id online and request for information
+Get an arbitrary Gaia XP spectrum with source_id online and request for information
 ------------------------------------------------------------------------------------------

 .. code-block:: python